-ATTACHMENT 5 ACCEPTANCE FORM AND PAYMENT ELECTION N Milk Supply Partner Number: 1 Year Fixed Term Non-Exclusive Milk Sup Start Date: 1 July 2022 End Date: 30 June 2023 pply Agreement Acceptance By signing this Acceptance Form and returning set out in the Agreement to which this Form is g it to us, you agree to and accept the terms and conditions sattached.
-Please estimate your Total Milk Solids (total k g of Fat + total kg of Protein) for FY23 - KgMS authorised representative, you the represent e for and on behalf of, the Supplier.
-If signed by tative represent and warrant that you have full authority ier and have no notice of revocation of your authority.
-Name Signature Position held Date

-Please return this signed acceptance either by email to milksupply@burrafoods.com.au or via text message (photo) to your Milk Supply Officer.

-Payment Ratio & Payment System Preference for FY23

-Please keep this copy for yo our records.
+ATTACHMENT 5 ACCEPTANCE FORM AND PAYMENT ELECTION

 Milk Supply Partner Number:

+3 Year Fixed Term Non-Exclusive Milk Supply Agreement Acceptance

+Start Date: 1 July 2023, End Date: 30 June 2026

+By signing this Acceptance Form and returning it to us, you agree to and accept the terms and conditions set out in the Agreement to which this Form is attached.

+K. MC Please estimate your Total Milk Solids (total kg of Fat + total kg of Protein) for FY24 - KgMS

+Signed by, or by its authorised representative for and on behalf of, the Supplier.
+If signed by authorised representative, you the representative represent and warrant that you have full authority to sign this document on behalf of the Supplier and have no notice of revocation of your authority.

+Name

+Signature

+Position held

+Date

+Please return this signed acceptance either by email to milksupply@burrafoods.com.au or via text message (photo) to your Milk Supply Officer

+Payment Ratio & Payment System Preference for FY24 Please keep this copy for your records.

-Preferred Payment Ratio (tick one):
+Milk Supply Partner Number: Preferred Payment Ratio (tick one):

-1:1 Payment Ratio

 1:2 Payment Ratio

-Preferred Payment Syste m (tick one):
+Preferred Payment Syst em (tick one):

 APS payment system

 BPS payment system

 FPS payment system

 Signed by, or by its authorised representative for and on behalf of, the Supplier.
 If signed by an authorised representative, you the representative represent and warrant that you have full authority to sign this document on behalf of the Supplier and have no notice of revocation of your authority.

-Name Signature

-Position held Date